roitraining/hca-training-days/courses/18-webex-tips-and-tricks/course.md

 - Most collaboration doesn't happen in a scheduled meeting—it happens in the moments around it
 - Webex Spaces keep conversations, files, and context together instead of scattered across email and chat
 - This segment covers the async tools that reduce how many meetings you need in the first place
-- We'll demo creating a Space and sharing a file live

 ---